James Francis Edwards

 James Francis Edwards, CM, DFC & Bar, DFM, CD (5 June 1921 – 14 May 2022), later known as Stocky Edwards, was a Canadian fighter pilot during World War II.
-With 19 confirmed aerial victories, Edwards is Canada's highest scoring ace in the Western Desert Campaign.
+With 19 confirmed aerial victories, Edwards was Canada's highest scoring ace in the Western Desert Campaign.

 Early life

 Born in Nokomis, Saskatchewan, Edwards grew up in Battleford, Saskatchewan.
 After graduating from St Thomas College in 1940 he volunteered for the Royal Canadian Air Force (RCAF).

 World War II

-Sergeant Edwards was posted to 94 Squadron RAF of 223 Wing in January 1942 flying the P-40 "Kittyhawk".
-On 23 March, he flew his first operational trip, during which he shot down his first enemy aircraft, a Bf 109.
-In May, he was posted to 260 Squadron, and saw intensive action for the rest of 1942.
+Sergeant Edwards was posted to 94 Squadron RAF of 223 Wing in January 1942 flying the Curtiss Kittyhawk.
+On 23 March, he flew his first operational trip, during which he shot down his first enemy aircraft, a Messerschmitt Bf 109.
+The only suitable combat loss by Jagdwaffe was Bf 109F-4/Trop, W.Nr.
+8740 of 7./JG 27, that crashed after air combat on Martuba airfield with 85% damage.
+Unknown pilot wasn't injured.
+In May, he was posted to No. 260 Squadron RAF, and saw intensive action for the rest of 1942.
 By September, he had 6 "kills" and was commissioned, jumping four grades to the rank of flight lieutenant.
 He was awarded a Distinguished Flying Medal and Distinguished Flying Cross by the start of 1943, by which time Edwards was a flight commander.
 His tour finished in May 1943, total claims made being 17 aircraft shot down and several ground kills; in fact, German records show Edwards underclaimed - 22 victories had been confirmed by German records.
 One of Edwards' victims during the North African campaign was famous Luftwaffe experten Otto Schulz (51 victories), who was shot down by the Canadian ace on 17 June 1942.
-On 3 September 1942, Edwards likely damaged Hans-Joachim Marseille's Bf 109 in combat.
+On 3 September 1942, Edwards allegedly damaged Hans-Joachim Marseille's Bf 109 in combat.
 Marseille was the highest scoring pilot in North Africa, and shot down more Western Allied aircraft than any other German pilot.
+The problem is that RLM did not list single damaged Bf 109 of that day in Africa.
+Marseilles aircraft was damaged on 23.5.42 only.
 Three days later, Edwards was the pilot who was believed to have shot down and killed Günter Steinhausen.
 Though Edwards claimed only a damaged enemy aircraft, it appears this is another victory for which he did not receive full credit.